 Since formation in 1968, Scalabrini’s mission has remained steadfast in providing outstanding care for the elderly and those living with dementia.

 As a not-for-profit organisation, Scalabrini has always been able to put residents’ needs first.
-Because we aren’t driven by profit maximisation, we have been able to continuously invest back into the business.
-As a result, we sit above industry norms in many key service deliverables such as staffing ratios and staff expertise, the quality of our food, lifestyle choices and physical properties.
+Because we aren’t driven by profit maximisation, we are able to continuously invest back into the business.
+As a result, we sit above industry norms in many key service deliverables such as the quality and expertise of our staff, the quality of our food, the lifestyle choices we offer, and our physical properties.

-Our seven villages are exceptional in their own way; from our brand new, state of the art village at Mary Street Drummoyne with its magnificent village piazza and neighbourhood living concept, to the dazzling waterfront location on Lyons Road in Drummoyne with its breadth taking harbour bridge views, to Scalabrini Griffith, set on seven acres of planted gardens, to the freshly renovated property in Chipping Norton.
-All feature beautiful living spaces and are exceptionally maintained.
+Our six villages are exceptional in their own way; from our brand new, state of the art village at Drummoyne with its magnificent village piazza and neighbourhood living concept, to Scalabrini Griffith, set on seven acres of planted gardens, to the beautifully renovated property in Chipping Norton.
+All feature comfortable living spaces and are exceptionally maintained.

 After investing in excess of $200 Million in to our built assets over the last three years, fiscal 2017 saw the people side of our business come into sharper focus.
 A major cultural shift that began in fiscal 2016 has gained momentum across our entire organisation, ensuring that residents are front and centre of all we do.
 In some cases this has meant challenging societal beliefs and attitudes towards people living with dementia and aged care in general.